 Higher Interest Rates

-Overdraft facility is a temporary loan and undergoes regular revisit by the bank.
+An overdraft facility is a temporary loan and undergoes regular revisits by the bank.
 Hence, it runs a risk of a decrease in the limit or withdrawal of the limit.
-The withdrawal of limit may happen usually when company financials may represent poor performance; hence, the facility may be withdrawn largely when the company may require it the most.
+Reduction in the withdrawal of limit may usually happen when the company’s financials represent poor performance.
+Hence, the facility may be withdrawn, especially when the company requires it the most.

 Risk of Seizing

-Bank overdraft facility may at times be secured against inventory or other collateral like shares, life insurance policies etc. The company may run a risk of those assets being seized if it fails to meet payments.
+Bank overdraft facility may at times be secured against inventory or other collaterals like shares, life insurance policies, etc. The company may run a risk of those assets being seized if it fails to meet payments.

-At times, availability of overdraft facility may make the company less strict on the collection of debtors’ payment.
-In other words, a company may not be too much on their feet to collect payments from debtors, as immediate payment outflows can be managed by overdraft facility.
+At times, the availability of an overdraft facility may make the company less strict on collecting debtors’ payments.
+In other words, a company may not be too much on its feet to collect payments from debtors, as an overdraft facility can manage immediate payment outflows.

-Overdraft is a temporary facility obtained by the companies to meet their ultra-short term cash shortage/requirement.
-One needs to bear in mind that such facility comes with a high cost and should be used as a stop-gap management of funds or as an emergency activity rather than a routine funding activity.
-Higher dependence on overdraft for working capital management indicates poor working capital management and a liquidity constraint faced by the company.
+Overdraft is a temporary facility the companies obtain to meet their ultra-short-term cash shortage/requirement.
+One must bear in mind that such a facility comes with a high cost and should be used as stop-gap management of funds or as an emergency activity rather than a routine funding activity.
+Higher dependence on overdrafts for working capital financing indicates poor working capital management and a liquidity constraint the company faces.
 Only temporary working capital should be financed by bank overdraft.
-The permanent working capital should be financed by long term loans having lower interest rates.
+The permanent working capital should be financed by long-term financing.